martinthomson/quic-dtls/draft-thomson-quic-dtls.md

    {{source-address}}).

  * A pre-shared key mode can be used for subsequent handshakes to avoid public key operations.
-(FFS: 0-RTT for PSK seems feasible, but it isn't clearly defined right now).
+This might be the basis for 0-RTT, even if the remainder of the connection is protected by a new Diffie-Hellman exchange.

 # QUIC over DTLS Structure